-The daily intake of vitamin B6 in adult men and women is 2 mg, about 10% higher in women during pregnancy and breastfeeding, as well as in the elderly.
+The daily intake of vitamin B6 in adult men and women is 2 mg, about 10% higher in women during pregnancy and breastfeeding, as well as in the elderly pump calves at home.
 Athletes and bodybuilders who exercise intensively and consume a large amount of protein, the daily need for pyridoxine increases to 10-20 mg.

 With good nutrition and the absence of heavy physical exertion in healthy people, the need for pyridoxine is satisfied by food and its synthesis in the intestine.
 In the presence of diseases impairing the absorption of vitamin B6 or requiring its administration for a therapeutic effect, a preparation of vitamin B6, pyridoxine hydrochloride, is prescribed.
 This drug is produced in the form of tablets and solution for injection.

 They take pyridoxine preparations and athletes, since it is simply impossible to obtain from the food that amount of vitamin B6 that they need during a period of intense exercise.
 Pyridoxine hydrochloride tablets are available in a dosage of 10 mg, so for athletes a day to take 1-2 tablets.